A Guide to Review and Appeal Hearings

 Top of Page

-You can apply to the Board for a reconsideration (a reopening of the case) if new, credible, and relevant evidence comes to light at a later date, or if an error in fact or law is found in the Appeal decision.
+You can apply to the Board for a reconsideration (i.e. a reopening of the case) if new, credible, and relevant evidence comes to light at a later date, or if an error in fact or law is found in the Appeal decision.
 You should contact your representative to discuss this option.

 Top of Page